Decision to Leave Seminary Formation

 Recognizing a New Path

 While I initially entered the seminary with a sense of purpose, I soon realized that my path lay elsewhere, in different forms of service and personal expression.
-This realization was not easy, but it was essential for my growth and self-awareness, as the Gospel reminds us of the call to follow Christ and discern where we are most called to serve: As Jesus said, "Follow Me" (Matthew 4:19, NRSV).
+This realization was not easy, but it was essential for my growth and self-awareness, as the Gospel reminds us of the call to follow Christ and discern where we are most called to serve: “Follow Me” (Matthew 4:19, NRSV).

 Exploring New Ways to Serve